-I knew that I had an interest in photography from about the time I knew I also knew that I had an interest in the guitar...which was about the age of five.
-I got my first camera as a gift for my eighth birthday and I used that little camera for many of my first family vacations but I struggled with it and took a lot of pictures that were blurry from camera shake or blurry from subject movement or were overexposed, underexposed or sometimes I'd have my finger in front of the lens.
-You name it.
-I did it.
-I had a lot of ambition in my early days but very little instruction or talent in the art of photography and the greatest majority of my first efforts were pretty terrible.
+I knew that I had an interest in photography from about the age of five.
+I got my first camera as a gift from my parents for my eighth birthday and I used that little Kodak camera for many of my first family vacations.
+I took a lot of early pictures that were blurry from camera shake or from subject movement or they were overexposed, underexposed and sometimes I'd even have my finger in front of the lens.
+Succinctly, if there was a way to ruin your photograph...I did it.
+I had a lot of ambition in my early years but no decent camera or instruction in the art of photography and the majority of my first efforts were decidedly terrible.

 By the time I had entered my teens I was working in a local restaurant and decided that the only way I was ever going to take better photographs was by getting an actual tool so I bought my first "real" camera at age 15.
 I had worked for six months as a dishwasher making minimum wage (which at that time was $2.10/hour) and I had saved enough money to buy the "camera of my dreams", a Canon F-tb with a 50mm f/1.8 lens which cost me $259.
 Once I learned how to use it I joined my high school yearbook committee and cut my teeth in photography working for the yearbook.
 In my last year of high school I made the decision that I would pursue photography for a living.